flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 ```
 All applications were published with `dotnet publish -c Release`

 Comparison of execution time.
-In my [samples](https://github.com/flerka/aot-samples), I used my naive solution from Advent of code, and it executes pretty quick.
+In my [samples](https://github.com/flerka/aot-samples), I used my naive solution from Advent of code, and it executes pretty quickly.

 | Compilation type | Exeсution avg in ms |
 |-------|--------|